Skip to content

 # Did Phase 2 preempt anything to make room?

-sum by (cluster) (rate(bigfleet_shard_actions_total{kind="Reclaim"}[5m]))
+sum by (kind) (rate(bigfleet_shard_actions_total{kind="Preempt"}[5m]))

 Per-cluster operator install (cluster owner)